Relations between cusp forms sharing Hecke eigenvalues: Introduction

 Let the central character of $\pi$ be $\omega: \A_F^\times/F^\times \rightarrow \C^\times$.
 Since we know by the work of Kim, cf. \cite{Kim}, that $\Lambda^2(\pi)$ is automorphic, by the strong multiplicity one theorem, we get an identity of the isobaric sum of automorphic representations:

 Observe that the right hand side of this equality is a sum of two cuspidal representations on $\GL_4(\A_F)$, whereas there are two one dimensional characters of $\A_F^\times/F^\times$ on the left hand side.
-This is not allowed by the strong multiplicity one theorem, therefore the proof of the proposition is completed. \end{proof}
+This is not allowed by the strong multiplicity one theorem, completing the proof of the proposition. \end{proof}

 The following question lies at the basis of this work.

 \begin{question} Let $\pi_1$ (resp. $\pi_2$) be an irreducible cuspidal automorphic representation of $\GL_{n}(\A_F)$ (resp. $\GL_{n+2}(\A_F)$).
 Suppose that $H(\pi_{1,v})$ is contained in $H(\pi_{2,v})$ at almost all places of $F$ where $\pi_1$ and $\pi_2$ are unramified.
 Then is there an automorphic representation $\pi$ of $\GL_2(\A_F)$ with central character $\omega: \A_F^\times/F^\times \rightarrow \C^\times$, and a character $\chi: \A_F^\times/F^\times \rightarrow \C^\times$, such that,